ustream/openduty/README.md

 # Login using basic authentication with LDAP-backend

-Add the following snippet to your settings_prod/dev.py
+Add the following snippet to your settings_prod/dev.py, dont forget about import

 ```
 AUTH_LDAP_SERVER_URI = "ldap://fqdn:389"